 Some of the best ant killers use a high protein bait to attract ants, and peanut butter is packed with it.

-The best ant killers are usually the ones that you can make in your home.
-As a bonus, you can try several different ones until you find the best ant killer for your situation.
+The best ant killers are usually the ones that you can make in your home for pest control.
+As a bonus, you can try several different pest control methods until you find the best ant killer for your situation.
 They’re inexpensive, safe, easy, and cost-effective to make in large batches.
-Keep the ants out this summer and keep your family safe.
+Keep the ants out this summer and keep your family safe with these pest control methods.